 k.
 Assists in the presentation of the Department's budget to the public by developing materials for use by Departmental officials, and reviews press statements and other public documents for consistency with approved budgets and plans.

 l. reviews and analyzes the budgets of the Staff Divisions (STAFFDIVS) funded by the General Departmental Management (GDM), Office of Inspector General (OIG) and Office for Civil Rights (OCR) appropriations.
 Prepares special analyses of these budgets for use in decision-making, particularly for evaluating capacity and determining if alternative approaches are feasible.
-Monitors Congressional appropriations hearings in which the GDM STAFFDIVS, OIG and OCR are participants.
+Monitors Congressional appropriations Start Printed Page 56075hearings in which the GDM STAFFDIVS, OIG and OCR are participants.

 m.
 Works closely with OASAM in planning and formulating the GDM budget justification for presentation to the Secretary, OMB and the Congress.

 n.
 Provides staff assistance to the Secretary, the ASRT, the Service and Supply Funds (SSF) Board of Directors, OPDIV Budget Officers and STAFFDIV Heads in the budgetary and financial management of the SSF.

 o.
 Provides for budget policy management and financial integrity of the SSF in the provision of Departmental common sue administrative services.

 p.
 Assists in the planning and preparation of the SSF budget for presentation to the SSF Board, the OMB, and Congress.

 II.
 Under Chapter AM, Section AML.20 Functions, Paragraph 3, “Division of Budget Policy, Execution and Review (AML4),” delete in its entirety and replace with the following:

 3. Division of Budget Policy, Execution and Review (AML4).
 The Division of Budget Policy, Execution and Review (DBPER):